nhejazi/medoutcon/CONTRIBUTING.md

 ## Pull requests

-To contribute a change to `medshift`, you follow these steps:
+To contribute a change to `medoutcome`, you follow these steps:

 1. Create a branch in git and make your changes.
 2. Push branch to GitHub and issue pull request (PR).
 3. Discuss the pull request.
-4. Iterate until either we accept the PR or decide that it's not a good fit for `medshift`.
+4. Iterate until either we accept the PR or decide that it's not a good fit for `medoutcome`.

 Each of these steps are described in more detail below.
 This might feel overwhelming the first time you get set up, but it gets easier with practice.